 Orion will carry astronauts into deep space and then return them home to Earth.
-Orion will be able to travel to Mars or even an asteroid.
-If necessary, the MPCV will transport cargo and crew to the space station.
+Orion will be able to travel to an asteroid or even Mars.

 NASA is developing a huge rocket called the Space Launch System, or SLS.
 This rocket is a heavy-lift launch vehicle.
 Orion will launch on top of this rocket.
 The heavy-lift launch vehicle will carry Orion beyond low Earth orbit, where the International Space Station orbits, and even past the moon.

-Orion has three main parts: the launch abort system, or LAS; the crew module; and the service module is the lower portion of the spacecraft.
+Orion has three main parts.
+The upper section is the launch abort system, or LAS; the crew module is the middle part; and the service module is the lower portion of the spacecraft.
 Astronauts will sit in the middle section, the crew module.
 This will be their living quarters.
 If an emergency occurs during launch or the climb to orbit, the LAS would activate in milliseconds.
 It would propel the crew module away from the rocket to safety.
 The LAS looks like a tower on top of the crew module.
 Beneath the crew module is the service module.
 It holds the power and propulsion systems.
 Solar array panels on the service module will track the sun to collect energy.
 This power will allow the spacecraft to remain in orbit for months at a time.

 How Was Orion Designed?